yardstick17/BlogConnectingDots/content/RediSchoolBerlin/basic_datatypes_in_python.md

    - dictionary: {1: 'one', 2: 'two'}

 ### **INTEGERS, FLOATS**

+These are for storinng numerical data.
+Numerical data can be of three types: Integer, Float and Complex.
+Python offers all these three.
+But let's focus on Integer and Float only.

 Python interprets the decimal digits without any prefix.
 For example:
 ```python
 >>> x = 4